Measurement compatibility in multiparameter quantum interferometry: Results

-Fig.\,\ref{fig1} depicts the measurement compatibility measure $r^C_H$ and the fundamental compatibility measure $r_{BG}$ as a function of the weight $y$ for our choice of double homodyne measurement on different probe states.
+Fig.\,\ref{fig:dhd_oa} depicts the measurement compatibility $r^C_H$ and, for comparison, the fundamental compatibility measure $r_{BG}$ as a function of the weight $y$ for our choice of double homodyne measurement on different probe states.
 The bounds depend on the value of the estimated parameter $\eta_a$, but are independent of $\phi$.
-Specifically, in panel (a), we consider HB states for $N=2,4,6,8$, in panel (b), we consider the gHB states: $\ket{\Psi_{\mathrm{gHB}}(0,N)}$ for $N=2,3,4,5,6,7,8$.
+Specifically, in panel (a), we consider HB states for $N=2,4,6,8$, in panel (b), we consider the gHB states: $\ket{\Psi_{\mathrm{gHB}}(N,0)}$ for $N=2,3,4,5,6,7,8$.
 We compute the CRB, QCRB, and HCRB at $\eta_a=0.5$ so that the compatibilities are studied in scenario of moderate loss.
+We remark that for this lossy model there is no advantage in the adoption of collective measurements, or, in different words, the parameter $r^N_H=C_N/C_H$ is 1 for all states and weights we consider.
+This is connected to the fact that the two parameters, phase and loss, are strongly incompatible: $\Tr(\rho^{gHB}_{\phi,{\eta_a}}[L_\phi,L_{\eta_a}])\neq 0$~\cite{albarelli2020perspective}.
 Notice that the extreme points $y=0$ and $y=1$ correspond to a single-parameter estimation, thus the notion of compatibility does not apply.

-In panel \ref{fig1}(a), for all values of $N$, $r^C_H$ shows a similar behaviour, with a minimum value achieved around $y=0.2$ , corresponding to the maximal compatibility allowed by our choice of measurement.
+In panel \ref{fig:dhd_oa}(a), for all values of $N$, $r^C_H$ shows a similar behaviour, with a minimum value achieved around $y=0.2$, corresponding to the maximal compatibility allowed by our choice of measurement.
 As $N$ increases, the overall magnitude of $r^C_H$ also increases, signalling that double homodyne becomes more inefficient at extracting information.
 We can thus investigate whether this is at least partly mirrored in the behaviour of the fundamental compatibility $r_{BG}$.
 This reaches the value 1 at the extremes, as expected for single-parameter problems, and exhibits a maximum around $y=0.2$, only weakly depending on $N$.
 On the other hand, fundamental incompatibility too increases with the number of photons, as $r_H^{C}$ does, although on a different scale.